nervosnetwork/rfcs/rfcs/0036-remove-header-deps-immature-rule/0036-remove-header-deps-immature-rule.md

 ## Abstract

-This document proposes removing the loading header immature rule.
+This document proposes removing the *[Loading Header Immature Rule]*.

+[Loading Header Immature Rule]: ../0009-vm-syscalls/0009-vm-syscalls.md#loading-header-immature-error

 In the consensus ckb2019, the header dep must reference the block which is 4 epochs ago.
 After this RFC is activated, the transaction can use any existing blocks in the chain as the header dep.